 Vernaccia di Oristano in the Glass

 I first tasted Vernaccia di Oristano on my very first visit to meet my husband’s parents in Sardinia.
 Though I spoke no Italian at the time and his parents do not speak English, we had no problem bonding over our shared love of food and wine.
 Towards the end of the night, my husband took me into the family wine cellar.
 There, he unveiled two tiny barrels of Vernaccia that he made over seven years ago.
-He explained the unique winemaking process, which you are now familiar with, allowed me to peak at the layer of flor atop the wine, and extracted some Vernaccia for us to taste.
+He explained the unique winemaking process, allowed me to peek at the layer of flor atop the wine, and extracted some Vernaccia for us to taste.
 Upon that first exquisitely complex sip, I knew this was one of the most fascinating wines I had ever tasted.

 A good rule of thumb to remember when seeking out this wine is the older the better.
 I have tasted Vernaccia di Oristano from the 1968 vintage and I have tasted the most recent 2019 vintage.
 The rich complexities and depth in aromas and flavors develop over time.
 A younger version will be a pale yellow color with gold reflections and grow more amber in color with age.
 Expect a dry wine with medium to high acidity, exceptional structure, and long persistence.